BstLabs/medium-articles/how_to_convert_python_functions/article.md

 DynaCLI (Dynamic CLI) is a cloud-friendly Python library for converting pure Python functions into Linux Shell commands on the fly.

-This article explains how [DynaCLI](https://pypi.org/project/dynacli/). simplifies writing Command Line Interfaces in Python quickly and efficiently.
-It is a continuation of [the article](https://towardsdatascience.com/how-to-write-user-friendly-command-line-interfaces-in-python-cc3a6444af8e) which describes how to use different python libraries like  argparse, Click, Typer, Docopt and Fire to build CLI applications.
+This article explains how [DynaCLI](https://pypi.org/project/dynacli/) simplifies writing Command Line Interfaces in Python quickly and efficiently.
+It is a continuation of the article,[How to Write User-friendly Command Line Interfaces in Python](https://towardsdatascience.com/how-to-write-user-friendly-command-line-interfaces-in-python-cc3a6444af8e) which describes how to use different python libraries like  argparse, Click, Typer, Docopt and Fire to build CLI applications.
 To learn about the differences between DynaCLI and other alternatives mentioned above, refer [DynaCLI vs. Alternatives](https://bstlabs.github.io/py-dynacli/advanced/why/).

 In this article, we will use the example explained in the original article and create an application for building a vaccination QR code with the user inputs provided as command line arguments.

-## What are we building?
+## Motivation

 The basic idea behind DynaCLI is to accelerate and automate the process of building CLI applications as much as possible allowing the focus to be only on the Python code.
 DynaCLI generates help messages from the Python function docstrings and the function arguments are converted to CLI commands.

 Sounds interesting?
-Let's start.
+Let's start .

+## Conventional CLI building process

 Building CLIs, in general, is a two-step process: first - the core code and second - the CLI predefined as a set of arguments, as shown below.